 Lightning and volcanoes, preferably together, but separate is perfectly fine.

 I love postcards!
 I'm on Post Crossing, and it's been a blast.
 Not entirely sure I would call myself a collector, but I do love receiving them.
 I don't care for tourist cards unless it's international.

 Science fiction is a great love of mine.
 Star Wars, Star Trek, Dune, Farscape, Battlestar Gallactica (the new one), and many others.

 I would love to have some really unique coffee mugs/tea cups.
 I do drink some herbal teas, mostly ginger or fruity, but a house fire in July 2017 destroyed a large portion of my mugs and cups.
 I would really like to replace them.

 Learning the stories, myths, and legends of other cultures and countries is something I love.
 Feel free to share these with me in swaps!

-Goddess statues, pendants, amulets, or figurines.
-Wood, bone, antler, stone, I really like collecting them.
+Goddess statues (the three faces of maiden, mother, and crone, The Morrigan, simple statuary of a female figure), statuary of Cernunnos (also known as Herne, Lord of the Wild Hunt, most often depicted with antlers), stag statuary, pendants, amulets, or figurines.
+Wood, bone, antler, stone.
+I really like collecting them.
 I do cleanse them upon their arrival to remove whatever energies are present.

 As mentioned before I'm dedicated to Cernunnos.
 He's a Celtic god often depicted with antlers and surrounded by animals.
 He's a nature god.
 Symbols, pendants, amulets, and statues representing him are also interesting to see.
-I would love to receive artwork representing him, but it's nothing to concern yourself with.
+I would love to receive artwork representing him.

 Antlers, animal bones, teeth, and claws, preferably drilled.
 I like using these when making jewelry.
 When I have the supplies I need I'll work on making wind chimes with these.